saymrwulf/fpga-verilog-lab/notes.md

-2014-12-20T17:30:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2014-12-20T01:27:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2015-02-08T05:16:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab)
+2014-12-20T17:30:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2014-12-20T01:27:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2015-02-08T05:16:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2015-02-08T03:08:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab)